Last Updated: December 2, 2025

 The Lookback Period is how the insurance provider determines whether a medical condition qualifies as pre-existing.
 It’s a set window of time, usually 60 to 180 days before you buy your policy, during which your insurer reviews your medical history for any changes in your health.

-If you had symptoms, received treatment, had a change in medication, or were diagnosed with a condition during that period, it would typically be excluded from coverage — unless you qualify for a pre-existing condition waiver.
+In essence, if you had symptoms, received treatment, had a change in medication, or were diagnosed with a condition during the 60-day lookback period, it would typically be excluded from coverage — unless you qualify for a pre-existing condition waiver.

 Even if you meet a policy’s eligibility requirements, most providers won’t offer coverage if you file a travel insurance claim relating to the following medical issues: